blueskynexus/viaNexus_mcpclient_sdk_python/README.md

 ```
 ## LLM Support

-Currently, the viaNexus AI Agent Client SDK for Python supports Google's Gemini family of models.
+Currently, the viaNexus AI Agent SDK for Python supports Google's Gemini family of models.
 As the SDK matures, we plan to extend support to other Large Language Models (LLMs) to provide a wider range of options for your conversational AI applications.

 ## Contributing

-We welcome contributions to the viaNexus AI Agent Client SDK for Python.
+We welcome contributions to the viaNexus AI Agent SDK for Python.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.